 And our highly-skilled experts will take care of all the technicalities!

-The quality of the seam for each countertop will depend highly on the skill level of your stone manufacturer.
+The quality of the seam for each countertop depends highly on the skill level of your stone manufacturer.
 Experience matters in such cases.
-When looking for the best quality seam, look for a stone manufacturer, look for consistency and experience.
+When looking for the best quality seam, look for a stone manufacturer, and look for consistency and experience.
 Granite Selection is your perfect partner for everything stone.
 In addition to providing granite countertop options, we’re a manufacturer and installer of beautiful Cambria, Caesarstone, and MSI Q quartz countertops.
 With a combined experience of over 50+ years, our experts have been manufacturing countertops with perfect seams that are subtle but effective.

 Paul Batashev is the owner and CEO of Granite Selection.
 The company began in 2011 Pay Less for Granite and has been transforming homes since 2011 with its expertise as a kitchen countertop company and manufacturer of fine custom granite countertops.